I once had a conversation with Fraternity.

 “I see a world that is broken in so many ways, and I know in my soul that the men and women I produce are the ones that can heal it.”

 “I was not founded to just be another club, or something that sits on the sidelines of society.
-I am invested and involved in society.
-I was founded because there were many things that were missing or in short supply in this world, and they’re the kinds of things my Ritual book is overflowing with.”
+I am completely and without apologies invested and involved in society.
+I was founded because there were many things that were missing or in short supply in this world, such as the kinds of things my Ritual book is overflowing with.”

 “I no longer want my purpose to be so narrowly defined that it can be ignored.
 I want my purpose to be shouted from the mountaintops.
-I want all to know that my purpose is this: to build a stronger world.”
+I want all to know that my purpose is this: to build, through you and your brothers, a stronger world.”

 We sat in silence, his words, and the passion behind them still reverberating in the air.
 He asked me to ponder these thoughts, consider them for myself, and return for further conversation when I’m ready.
 As I turned to leave, he spoke again.

 “You said you wonder if you ask too much of me,” he said.
-“The truth is, you can never ask enough.”
+“The truth is, I'm resting right here - waiting, hoping, even begging for you to ask for more.”